Gar Samuelson

+Career

+Early career

+Samuelson initially started out playing for The New Yorkers, which included himself, his brother Stew, Chris Poland and Robbie Pagliari, among others.
+The stint lasted from the late '70s into the early '80s.

+Megadeth

-Samuelson initially cut his teeth playing for The New Yorkers, a stint that lasted from the late '70s into the early '80s.
-Whether the band actually released any material is unknown.
-After meeting with Dave Mustaine and Dave Ellefson of Megadeth in 1984, he was asked to join the band.
-Guitarist Chris Poland soon followed, and Mustaine has since referred to this as "the first real line-up."
+After meeting with Dave Mustaine and Dave Ellefson of Megadeth in 1984, he was asked to join the band on October 24, 1984.
+Guitarist Chris Poland soon followed, and Mustaine referred to this as "the first real line-up" in the VH1 special on the band.
+Mustaine stated in an interview with Metal Forces, that Samuelson was able to "mix up a beat."

 Samuelson went on to serve as Megadeth's drummer until 1987.
 He appeared on the band's first two albums (Killing Is My Business... and Business Is Good, and Peace Sells... but Who's Buying), and played with them on both tours.
-However, Samuelson was ultimately fired due to his drug addiction and pawning band equipment for drug money with Chris Poland.
-After leaving Megadeth, he played in the band Fatal Opera, which also featured his brother Stew on guitar.
+However, Samuelson was ultimately fired due to his drug addiction.

+At the Woodstock Festival in 1999, Mustaine announced to the crowd that Gar had died.
+In honor of Gar, Megadeth played Peace Sells as the closing song in their set.

+Later career

+After leaving Megadeth, Gar formed a band with Megadeth touring musician, Mike Albert.
+The band, called Metalist, disbanded prior to signing to record label Combat Records.

+Gar later formed the band Fatal Opera, which featured his brother Stew on guitar.
+The first album, which was released in 1994, had Dave Inman on vocals, Travis Karcher playing bass and Billy Brehme on guitar.
+The band's second album, Eleventh Hour, was released in 1997 and featured Andy Freeman on vocals.
+Fatal Opera 3, which was a collection of demos, was worked on extensively by his former bandmates and released in 2022.

 Samuelson played on two full-length albums and two demos, and remained a member of the band until his death.

+Death

 Samuelson died in Orange City, Florida, on July 14, 1999, at the age of 41.
 The cause of death was reportedly liver failure.
+He was cremated.
 His former bandmates in Megadeth dedicated the 2002 remaster of Killing Is My Business... and Business Is Good to "the memory of Gar Samuelson".